 - On Ed, Edd n Eddy, in their first encounter with the Kanker Sisters, the Eds wake up in the sisters' mobile home to find they're wearing bathrobes that belong to the Kankers' fathers, and their clothes are hanging to dry outside.

 - In the 4th movie, Into the Wild Green Yonder, the eco-feminist organization does this to this to the guys.

 Zapp Brannigan: Ah, the fairer sex.

-Evangelyne from Wakfu, in the episode "Vampyro", gets mind-controled and kidnapped in preparation for becoming the host body of the Demoness Shadofang.
+- Evangelyne from Wakfu, in the episode "Vampyro", gets mind-controlled and kidnapped in preparation for becoming the host body of the Demoness Shadofang.
 Before the possession, she's put in a white Sexy Backless Outfit exposing the demonic marks that crept over her.

 - Zigzagged in the Justice League episode "Hearts and Minds" at first it seems like Katma has been kidnapped, brainwashed, and converted by the cult, and made to wear an outfit that looks like Leia's "metal bikini".
 As it turns out, she joined via her own volition and is working undercover.
 (Although, if the cult has converted followers and the outfit is a "female dress code", this Trope may be played straight.)